18F/compliance-viewer/README.md

     ./go update_cg_style
     ```

 before running or deploying the application.
-That command will remove the existing `public/vendor` directory, update the npm gem, and recreate the `public/vendor` directory.
+That command will remove the existing `public/vendor` directory, update the npm package, and recreate the `public/vendor` directory.

 ### ENV